Peach Prime Consultancy

 Visitor Experience Design

-Visitor experience design is the holistic planning of the end-to-end visitor journey, from arrival and ticketing through gallery sequencing to exit and post-visit engagement.
-We map the visitor journey in detail, identifying the key emotional and cognitive moments the museum intends to create, and ensuring the spatial design, exhibit sequence, interactive touchpoints, F&B placement, rest zones, and wayfinding system collectively deliver that journey with consistency and clarity.
+Visitor experience design is the holistic planning of the end to end visitor journey, from arrival and ticketing through gallery sequencing to exit and post visit engagement.
+We map the visitor journey in detail, identifying the key emotional and cognitive moments the museum intends to create, and ensuring the spatial design, exhibit sequence, interactive touchpoints, food and beverage placement, rest zones, and wayfinding system collectively deliver that journey with consistency and clarity.

 How Peach Prime Designs a Museum or Exhibit Environment

-Our museum design process follows six phases, from initial content and audience brief through to installation coordination and pre-opening review.
+Our museum design process follows six phases, from initial content and audience brief through to installation coordination and pre opening review.
 Each phase has defined deliverables and client review points, ensuring the design evolves with full client understanding and approval at every stage.
+This phased museum design methodology is applied consistently for every client of the company, in India and worldwide.

 Phase